lynnlangit/aws-for-bioinformatics/3_VMs_&_Batch-LYNN/3a_Use_Seqera_for_Nextflow.md

 # Use Seqera for Nextflow for Genomic Data Analysis

 ### Why do this
  USE the [Seqera tools for the Nextflow pipeline language](https://cloud.seqera.io/) to define and run your genomic data analysis workflows (also called pipelines or jobs) at scale on the cloud or on-prem environment of your choosing with minimal manual configuration and rich job run information visualizations.
+NOTE: Seqera tools was previously named 'NF-Tower'.

 ### What is this
 Use tools with Nextflow for ease of use.
 Run jobs as scripts or containers on a single AWS EC2 Virtual Machine or a cluster of VMs.
 You can use AWS Batch to orchestrate your Nextflow jobs.